ct-Open-Source/ct-Smart-Home/README.md

 You could try, but we don't support it on a Mac.

-## Containers and Versions
+## Container images and Versions

-The Node-RED container is based on [the official one](https://hub.docker.com/r/nodered/node-red) provided by the Node-RED project.
-We provide variations based on Node.js versions 8 (legacy), 10 (LTS) and 12.
+The Node-RED container image is a variation on [the official one](https://hub.docker.com/r/nodered/node-red) provided by the Node-RED project.
+We provide versions based on Node.js versions 10 (Maintenance LTS), 12 (Maintenance LTS) and 14 (Active LTS).
 See Node.js [releases page](https://nodejs.org/en/about/releases/) for support cycles.
-The container based on LTS will always be the default.
-You can always modify your copy of the compose file to use a different container version.
+The container image based on Active LTS will always be the default.
+You can freely modify your copy of the compose file to use a different container image or even create your own image.

+The `:latest` image is rebuild upon new releases and updated weekly to include updates to Node-RED and the underlying libraries.
+The `:devel` images are being rebuilt every night.

 | Container-Tag | Node-RED version | Node.js version | Notes | Arch |
 | - | - | - | - | - |